Daphne-Tang/Clustering-of-Baltimore-City-Employees-Salaries-Data/README.md

 ![alt text](https://github.com/Daphne-Tang/Clustering-of-Baltimore-City-Employees-Salaries-Data/blob/main/Screenshots%20for%20Instructions/Cluster%20Visual%203.png)

 ## Business Answer
+The departments with the Council Services anchor demonstrate that there is the possibility that higher annual salaries and gross pay could contribute to greater number of years worked.
+The Liquor License anchor also shows that lower annual salaries and gross pay could result in smaller amount of years worked.

 ## Step-by-Step Instructions
 1. In the Baltimore City Employees Salaries data, filter for **Fiscal Year** column for **FY2020**.
 Copy and paste the filtered data into a new worksheet called **FY2020 Data**.